Latest Guide: AERO Sustainable Paint Technology 2020 Le Mans Spotter Guide

 COPYRIGHT 2020 – This Spotter Guide, layout and illustrations are copyright Andy Blackmore.
 The guide may not be modified or passed on in any way without prior authority.
 The actual PDF may not be rehosted on other websites and any links should link back to this Page.
 The guide and ALL illustrations may not be used independently without prior agreemement from Andy Blackmore Design.
 ANY unauthorised usage will result in legal action!

 Thanks everyone (fans, teams, media, marshals) for their support during the past 14 years!
+It was a good run, but just not sustainable next year unless I can find a sponsor.

 V1.0 – Release 15 September